Kuroda warns BOJ isn't keeping rates low to fund fiscal spending

 Critics warn that years of ultra-low rates have allowed the government to keep spending and drag its feet in fixing Japan's tattered finances.

-(Reporting by Leika Kihara; Editing by Muralikumar Anantharaman & Kim Coghill)
+(Reporting by Leika Kihara; Additional reporting by Tetsushi Kajimoto; Editing by Kim Coghill & Simon Cameron-Moore)

 By Leika Kihara